sj-patel/Documents/docs/index.md

 ![Allegiant Logo](images/Allegiant.svg){ width="300" }

-??? note "Note"
+???+ note "Note"
     If you want to have a note call-out.
-There are many more ways! [you can use](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types)
+There are many other ways [you can use call-outs.](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types)

 ## Table Example